A Comprehensive Guide On Employee Expense Reimbursement (With IRS Rules)

 Employee expense reimbursement makes up for a large portion of the work for finance teams worldwide.
 Ask any finance manager and she will tell you how critical it is to set up the right expense reimbursement process in your organization.
 Done right, it will save you money, effort, time and will create a great employee experience leading to happier and productive teams.

-When an employee pays out of her pocket on behalf of the company during business meetings, business travel, or any other business-related activity the employer has to pay that money back to the employee.
-This process is expense reimbursement.
+When an employee pays out of her pocket by cash or by using her personal credit card during business meetings, business travel, or any other business-related activity, the employer has to pay that money back to the employee.
+This process is known as expense reimbursement.

 Expenses made by an employee can be reimbursable or non-reimbursable, as categorized in your company’s expense policy.